Skip to main content

 Your Responsibilities to Service Animals in Your Rental Property

-According to the department of housing, you cannot charge pet fees or pet deposits for service animals.
-Although, the pet owner (tenant with pet} can be held accountable for any damage caused by their animals.
-You must make sure the property is accessible and serve the needs of tenants with service animals.
+According to the Department of Housing, you cannot charge pet fees or pet deposits for service animals.
+However, the pet owner (tenant with pet} can be held accountable for any damage caused by their animals.
+You must make sure the property is accessible and serves the needs of tenants with service animals.

 2. What are Emotional Support Animals (ESAs)?emotional support animal | What is an emotional support animal?